 Fab fragments of the four anti-CII mAbs did not induce signs of mechanical hypersensitivity or altered locomotion upon i.v. injection (Fig. 8A-C), indicating the Fc-portion as necessary for development of pain-like behavior.
 Moreover, EndoS-treated anti-CII mAb M2139 injected i.v. did not induce mechanical hypersensitivity or reduced locomotion compared to control mice, even though a robust change in behavior was observed in mice receiving intact M2139 anti-CII mAbs (Fig. 8E-G).
 Similarly, EndoS-treated anti-CII mAb cocktail did not reduce withdrawal thresholds (Fig 8D).
 These observations taken together indicate that the binding of Fab to CII alone, is not capable of activating nociceptors and that glycosylation of Fc is required.

-FcγRs on neurons and not on hematopoietic cells are responsible for anti-CII antibodies induced pain-like behavior
+FcγRs on neurons and not hematopoietic cells are responsible for anti-CII antibody induced pain-like behavior

-We used chimera mice to investigate the contribution of FcγRI to anti-CII antibody-induced pain in hematopoietic cells as compared to non-hematopoietic cells (including neurons).
-Mice were irradiated to deplete hematopoietic cells and then bone marrow was transplanted from either WT or FcRγ-chain-/- mice.
+We used chimeric mice to investigate the contribution of FcγRI to anti-CII antibody-induced pain in hematopoietic cells as compared to non-hematopoietic cells (including neurons).
+Mice were irradiated to deplete hematopoietic cells and then transplanted with bone marrow from either WT or FcRγ-chain-/- mice.
 Irradiated WT mice that received WT bone marrow were used as a control.
 Three groups of mice (WT-KO, KO-WT and WT-WT) were injected with either saline or anti-CII mAbs and monitored for mechanical thresholds for 6 days.
 Mice expressing activating FcγRs solely on hematopoietic cells and not neurons or other non-hematopoietic cells (WT-KO) were protected from anti-CII antibody-induced mechanical hypersensitivity, while mice lacking FcγRs on myeloid cells (KO-WT) developed mechanical hypersensitivity indistinguishable from control mice (WT-WT, Fig. 8H-J).
 While these results do not exclusively test the role of activating FcγRs on neurons, they indeed support such a link, as FcγRs on immune cells are not critical for induction of anti-CII mAb-mediated pain-like behavior.

 Activating FcγRs are expressed by human sensory neurons

 Data from the publicly available DRG XTome database (Ted Price laboratory, University of Texas at Dallas, Dallas, USA) show the presence of Fcgr mRNA in human DRGs, with Fcgr3A being the highest expressed (Figure 9A) (Ray et al., 2018).
 Using IHC, we examined protein expression of activating FcγRs in human DRGs (n=4) and found that FcγRI expression did not co-localize with the neuronal marker NeuN but was present in cells with a macrophage-like morphology (Fig. 9B-C).
-Using antibodies against FcγRIIa, FcγRIIIb and FcγRIIIa/b we were only able to detect positive signal from FcγRIIIa/b, which colocalized with NeuN positive neurons as well as non-neuronal macrophage-like cells in the human DRGs (Fig. 9D-E).
+Using antibodies against FcγRIIa, FcγRIIIb and FcγRIIIa/b we were only able to detect a positive signal from FcγRIIIa/b, which colocalized with NeuN positive neurons as well as non-neuronal macrophage-like cells in the human DRGs (Fig. 9D-E).

 Discussion

 In the present study, we have explored the mechanisms by which anti-CII antibodies induce pain-like behavior prior to induction of arthritis.
 We provide evidence that these antibodies trigger pain-like behavior prior to any visual, histological or molecular signs of inflammation, independently of complement factor C5 and changes in cartilage integrity.
 By using modified anti-CII antibodies and transgenic or chimeric mice we established that, in addition to epitope recognition, interaction with neuronal FcγRI is critical for the pro-nociceptive properties of anti-CII antibodies.
-Lastly, the presence of FcγRIII in human DRG neurons suggests a translation potential of this work.
-While further studies are warranted, our findings support a possible role for neuronal FcγRs in autoimmune pain conditions.
+Lastly, the presence of FcγRIII in human DRG neurons suggests the translation potential of this work.
+While further studies are warranted, our findings support a role for neuronal FcγRs in autoimmune pain conditions.